guochenmeinian/guochenmeinian/README.md

-- 👋 Hi, I’m @guochenmeinian
-- 👀 I’m interested in software development and data science
-- 🌱 I’m currently learning front-end/back-end development
+Greetings 👋
+Just being happy and trying to be a little better every day :)

-- 📫 My Email: guo.2034@osu.edu
+Email: guo.2034@osu.edu